A Few Success Stories

 Meet Flopsy

-A 12 year old, female Maltese, diagnosed with a melanoma of the left eye by Alpha Animal Hospital.
-Flopsy’s mom, Ms. F, is 84 years old, has memory issues, is a victim of elder abuse, has no funds and is under Public Guardian Conservatorship.
+A 12 year old, female Maltese, diagnosed with a melanoma of the left eye, Flopsy’s mom, Ms. F, is 84 years old, has memory issues, is a victim of elder abuse, has no funds, and is under Public Guardian Conservatorship.
 Her Conservator is Jennifer.
-Sage Compassion for Animals worked with Jennifer and Alpha to get a referral to Animal Eye Specialists who confirmed good to excellent prognosis with enucleation.
+Sage Compassion for Animals worked with Jennifer to get a referral to Animal Eye Specialists.
 Jennifer worked with the county to approve funding for Flopsy, only to find that there was only $120 left - which needed to be saved for updated vaccines and microchip.
 SageC4A contributed $2500 towards her surgery.

-“I am so grateful to Sage Compassion for Animals for their assistance in getting Flopsy the care that she desperately needed.
-Flopsy is a huge comfort and support for Ms. F so we are so thrilled we have been able to get Flopsy the surgery, which Ms. F could not have afforded otherwise.” - Jennifer
+“I am so grateful to Sage Compassion for Animals for getting Flopsy the care that she desperately needed.
+Flopsy is a huge comfort and support for Ms. F” - Jennifer

 -